HDCB01142U DCC Søren Kierkegaard and the Challenge of Existence

-SØREN KIERKEGAARD AND THE CHALLENGE OF EXISTENCE is a course in English for all international students, which has been offered each semester during the past ten years.
+SØREN KIERKEGAARD AND THE CHALLENGE OF EXISTENCE is a course in English for all international students.
 Students are admitted according to the date they hand in the registration form.

 Kierkegaard is the only Danish philosopher of undisputed international rank and legend.
 However, his ideas are unorthodox to such extent that they are discussed in virtually all subject areas including, for example, art history, political science, psychology, literature or the natural sciences.